Many companies across the US are struggling to find their footing.

 Joyride introduced a direct-to-consumer channel, enabling coffee drinkers to have Joyride products — including freshly roasted coffees, finely sourced teas and cafe-quality cold brew — shipped directly to their homes.
 Joyride also launched a new product, Joyride Boxed Cold Brew.

-These coffee innovators embraced the opportunity to sell to a new audience, enabling them to continue to grow at a time when many businesses were in decline.
+These coffee innovators embraced the opportunity to sell to a new audience, enabling them to continue to grow when many businesses were in decline.

 So ask yourself, is there another audience you can serve?
 And, if so, how?

 One thing to keep in mind when shifting your focus to a new audience: you may need to consider rebranding if your visual assets like product packaging, product name, or other visual elements of your brand don’t fit well with your new audience.